Get Started with WLAN System-Level Simulation in MATLAB

 Export WLAN MAC Frames to PCAP or PCAPNG File

-helper object to generate PCAP files.
+Create a wlanPCAPWriter object to generate PCAP files.
 Specify the node objects at which you want to capture the packets.
-The helper object captures transmitted and received packets at each of these nodes and generates a PCAP file for each node.
-If you want to capture the packets in a PCAPNG file, specify the string "pcapng" as the second argument to the object function call.
-Note that capturing packets is possible only when macabstraction
+The object captures transmitted and received packets at each of these nodes and generates a PCAP file for each node.
+If you want to capture the packets in a PCAPNG file, specify FileExtension as "pcapng".
+Note that capturing packets is possible only when you specify the macModel value to "full-mac".

-if capturePacketsFlag clear capturePacketsObj; % Clear existing helper object capturePacketsObj = hExportWLANPackets(nodes); end
+if capturePacketsFlag clear capturePacketsObj; % Clear existing object capturePacketsObj = wlanPCAPWriter(Node=nodes); end

 You can visualize and analyze the PCAP or PCAPNG file by using a third-party packet analyzer tool such as Wireshark.